cs3216/cs3216.github.io/assignments/facebook.md

 responses.
 Once Facebook sends all required API responses, the script finishes execution and the final result is returned to the user.

-Let’s suppose that each API call takes 300ms on average to complete, especially because your web server is located far away from Facebook’s API servers.
+Let's suppose that each API call takes 300ms on average to complete, especially because your web server is located far away from Facebook's API servers.
 Now, if your PHP scripts make ten API calls, one after another, the total execution time would be at least 3 seconds.
 Therefore, each time your user loads your web application or clicks on a